 What are the Common Causes of Cycling Traffic Collisions in Texas?

 Our Houston bicycle accident attorneys have seen several types of bike accidents.
 Crashes with cars can be caused by many factors including:

 - Car Driver Distraction due to cell phone use, texting, or other reasons

 - Aggressive Driving, Road Rage

 - Failure to Yield to the rider

 A bicycle accident caused by a car driver or other reason can result in terrible injuries including:

 - Broken Arms

-Michael Fleming has participated in the MS 150 charity bike ride from Houston to Austin many times.
-He understands the dangers and needs of cyclists and as a board-certified bicycle accident and car accident lawyer, he knows what has to be done to protect your rights after being hit by a car.
-Call the expert Houston bicycle accident lawyers at Fleming Law, P.C. today for a free consultation.
+Michael Fleming (June 25, 1963 – July 1, 2020) participated in the MS 150 charity bike ride from Houston to Austin many times.
+He understood the dangers and needs of cyclists and as a board-certified bicycle accident and car accident lawyer, he knew what has to be done to protect your rights after being hit by a car.
+Call the expert Houston bicycle accident lawyers at Fleming Law today for a free consultation.